DonMVB/aws/AWS_Assoc_SAA_C02.md

     Bulk: 5 - 12 hours.
 This option has the lowest cost and is good for a large set of data.

 The Expedited duration listed above could possibly be longer during rare situations of unusually high demand across all of AWS.
 If it is absolutely critical to have quick access to your Glacier data under all circumstances, you must purchase *Provisioned Capacity*.
 Provisioned Capacity guarentees that Expedited retrievals always work within the time constraints of 1 to 5 minutes.

+**Glacier Vault** - There is a compliance focused version of Glacier called 'vault'.
+You set data retnion for X yrs.
+Once the Vault Lock poiicy is defined, it cannot be modified or removed after the initial 24-hour grace period, even by AWS (PPT - and somwhere else, but not ACG).

 **S3 Deep Glacier Deep Archive** - The lowest cost S3 storage where retrieval can take 12 hours.
 Has longest retrieval time of any option.